dsbrown1331/brex_gridworld_cpp/README.md

   - `cd brex_gridworld_cpp`
   - `mkdir build`

+## Python basic implementation of Bayesian REX
+See `python/bayesianREX_basic.py` for an example of how to run Bayesian REX via python.
+The code is a trimmed down version of the Atari code and could be adapted to work with any MDP where you have preferences over demonstrations.
+This code requires numpy and PyTorch.

+The remainder of this repo discusses the C++ version of Bayesian REX.

 ## B-REX vs BIRL Ranked Suboptimal vs. Optimal Demonstrations
 In this experiment we give the best kind of demonstration to each algorithm: ranked demos to Bayesian REX and optimal demos to Bayesian IRL.
 Given the same number of demos we investigate how they perform.